 Fields of Fire

-Dann Gallucci plays Mellotron, with a string line on opener Press Gang, choir on I Drink The Wine and another string line on I'll Come Running, complete with a note choking off at the end of the song, so despite its murky sound, it would appear it's a real machine.
-One for garage nuts and Farfisa fans, I think, although its Mellotron use actually isn't bad.
+Dann Gallucci plays Mellotron, with a string line on opener Press Gang, choir on I Drink The Wine and another string line on I'll Come Running, complete with a note choking off at the end of the song, so, despite its murky sound, it would appear it's a real machine.
+One for garage nuts and Farfisa fans, I think, with worthwhile Mellotron use.

 The Last Illusion (1973, 41.56) **½/T½Sweet Byrd

 New York City

 Now all-but forgotten, J.F.
 Murphy & Salt's piano-driven psych/country/blues/jazz was apparently quite a draw on the early '70s New York scene; a bit of a hippy-era hangover, they haven't dated particularly well, although Elton John and fellow New Yorker Billy Joel would find success with a more contemporary version of the same sound.
 Their third album, 1973's The Last Illusion, throws all those influences into the pot, Ron Allard's prevailing sax work to the fore, although their true colours as a proto-jamband are finally revealed on the ten-minute New York City/Home segue.
 Other better tracks include Bell Toll and the lengthy closing title track, but it's all a bit 'of its time', I'm afraid.